ArchipelagoMW/Archipelago/worlds/celeste64/docs/guide_en.md

 3. For the `SlotName` field, enter your "name" field from the yaml or website config.

-4. For the `Password` field, enter the server password if one exists; otherwise leave this field blank blank.
+4. For the `Password` field, enter the server password if one exists; otherwise leave this field blank.

 5. Save the file, and run `Celeste64.exe`.
 If you can continue past the title screen, then you are successfully connected.